gpmaxx/RGBLED/README.md

 # RGBLED
-A basic Arduino library for 4 pronged RGB LEDs with gamma correction support and basic colour names
+A small Arduino library/wrapper for 4 pronged RGB LEDs with gamma correction support and basic colour names.
+Invert function  support common cathod and common annode.
+Input pins must be PWM.

+ToDo:  Some further testing of the invert functions

 Example 1